SibuleleMboyi/SibuleleMboyi/README.md

 I have worked on both monolithic and micro-service architectures.

 My goal is to master the above technologies so I can develop full stack applications of my own.
-I am open to leanring new technologies as needs arise.
+I am open to learning new technologies as needs arise.